Turkey asks UAE to repatriate mob leader Peker -Anadolu | Politics

 The videos were filmed in the UAE, with which Turkey has recently worked to mend long-strained relations.
 Reuters was not immediately able to confirm whether Peker is currently in the Gulf Arab country.
 Peker was questioned by Dubai police in June but was later released.
 He has not posted any videos since last summer, saying that the UAE had asked him to refrain from doing so.

 He had also been speaking to journalists who have relayed his allegations of corruption on social media.
 Although he was active on Twitter even after the videos stopped, Peker has not tweeted since the end of November.
-A spokesperson for Interpol, the global police agency, did not immediately respond to a request for comment on the reports about the red notice.
+When asked about the media reports, a spokesperson for Interpol, the global police agency, referred Reuters to Turkish authorities for information.
 Istanbul prosecutors declined to confirm the reports.

 In Peker's videos, he made allegations regarding suspicious deaths, rape and drug dealing, and alleged links to officials close to Erdogan, especially Interior Minister Suleyman Soylu.
 Political parties have sought to capitalise on the dispute, with the main opposition calling for Soylu to resign.